-- Excellent knowledge of other related statistical languages including Python. - Experience in analysing and providing visualisation of next generation sequencing data. - Experience in longitudinal analysis. - Familiarity with high-throughput sequencing.
+- Excellent knowledge of other related statistical languages including Python. - Experience in longitudinal analysis.

 3. Equal Opportunity, Diversity and Inclusion

 The University is an equal opportunity employer and is committed to providing a workplace free from all forms of unlawful discrimination, harassment, bullying, vilification and victimisation.
 The University makes decisions on employment, promotion and reward on the basis of merit.